baardkrk/bardnotes/content/posts/spring-boot-notes.md

 	<scope>test</scope>
 </dependency>
 ```

+the SpringBootTest annotation looks through the hierarcy to find any SpringBootAppliaction, or SpringBootConfiguration annotations.
+You can also pull in configurations to the test by using Import or ContextConfiguration.

+When testing a particular part of an application you can use one of the following annotations:
+RestClientTest, DataJpaTest, JsonTest, WebMvcTest, DataMongoTest, JdbcTest, JooqTest, DataNeo4Test, DataLdapTest, or WebFluxTest

+These Annotations strip out beans from the context that aren't relevant to what you're testing.
+This makes the test faster, because many beans aren't loaded.

+When some beans are stripped out by an annotation, we have to mock them out.
+This can be done by using the annotations MockBean or SpyBean.

+One can also do this by creating a nested configuration class inside the testclass, that creates the beans.
+An advantage of doing it this way, is that you will have control over how the beans are initialized.
+You can for example define behaviour for the bean at bean creation, instead of having to define it when the mock is called.

+For the case of WebMvcTest you can limit the scope to a single controller, using the controllers option in the annotation.
+This frees you from creating the beans that maybe other controller-classes would have needed to be instantiated.

 ### Integration tests
 To use the springrunner for tests, we need to add it to our dependencies:
 ```xml